 DO check out our tips for cleaning a mattress, and if you want to keep critters out, consider using a mattress protective cover.
 When a bed is closer to the ground, it’s more accessible to dust mites, bed bugs, dirt, ants, and spiders.

 DO NOT take a risk with mold and mildew.
 Putting a bed directly on any surface can limit circulation and trap moisture, especially in humid areas.

 DO securely prop your mattress against a wall every week for a few hours (at the minimum), even if it's used as a guest bed.
 This allows the bottom to breathe and reduces moisture buildup.
 In extremely humid regions, you may need to do this more often.
 Every time you prop the mattress up, we suggest doing a quick clean up of the area where it sits.

 DO NOT forget to bundle up.
 Floor use could impact your sleeping temperature.
 For instance, during the winter or in cold environments, you may feel a chill because of the low position of the bed even if it's made of high density foam.
 (Remember what you learned in grade school—hot air rises.)

 DO remember the floor may have an effect on the feel of the bed, especially for all-foam mattresses.
 This change may be too subtle for most to notice, but for sleepers who are particular: a plush carpet can make it feel softer, while the same bed can feel firmer on a hardwood floor.
 Every mattress is different so it will take some trial and error to figure out the best and most comfortable set up for you.

 There are plenty of other options out there as well that provide easy to store alternatives that are lightweight and portable.
-These options include futon mattresses, sofa mattresses, folding floor mattresses, rolling mattresses, air mattresses and milliard mattresses.
-The most important thing is to find the most comfortable and best situation for you and your needs, whether that's a firm mattress on the floor or a king size air mattress.
+These options include futon, sofa, folding floor, rolling, air and milliard mattresses.
+The most important thing is to find the most comfortable and best situation for you and your needs, whether that's a firm bed on the floor or a king size air mattress.